connochio/Powershell.Modules/README.md

 # Dell Warranty Check and Branding

-Within this repository there is both a module you can use (contained within 'Get-DellWarranty') and a script fin the archived folder than you can run on a standalone basis.
+Within this repository there is both a module you can use (contained within 'Get-DellWarranty') and a script in the archived folder than you can run on a standalone basis.

 The script will query using the Dell API key and return the following information: